kosua20/Rendu/README.md

 	premake5 clean

-Two non-system dependencies are required by this framework: `glfw3` and `nfd`, binaries for both are provided for macOS and Windows.
-All other dependencies are compiled along with the projects.
+All non-system dependencies are compiled directly along with the projects.

 # Features